alinaitkin/TrackMaven.github.io/content/python-asynchronous-programming-with-async-await.md

 Title: Python Asynchronous Programming with async/await
-Date: 2015-10-27
+Date: 2016-01-04
 Category: Python
 Tags: programming
 Slug: python-asynchronous-programming-with-async-await
 Author: Salar Rahmanian
 Avatar: salar-rahmanian

-Last month [Python 3.5](https://docs.python.org/3/whatsnew/3.5.html)was released adding [PEP-492](https://www.python.org/dev/peps/pep-0492/)to its feature set.
-This makes asynchronous programming using Python possible and today we are going to demonstrate how to use this new syntax.
+When [Python 3.5](https://docs.python.org/3/whatsnew/3.5.html) was released in September 2015 it added [PEP-492](https://www.python.org/dev/peps/pep-0492/) to its feature set.
+This makes asynchronous programming using Python possible and today we are going to demonstrate how to use this new feature and syntax.

-### What is Asynchronous Programming
+### What is Python Asynchronous Programming

 In a normal Python application, in a single thread or process tasks are normally executed synchronously one after another.
 Sometimes a task may have a delay in finishing and this will delay the next task in the sequence being executed slowing down the whole application from completing.